G. Sam Piatt

 Where have all the years gone?

-I stood, held my face in my hands, and wept like a baby.
+I stood, held my face in my hands, and sobbed.

 Why was I doing this to myself?
 Christmas is supposed to be a happy time.

 The Collier Cemetery is just a few hundred yards from the house.
-I stopped by to visit the graves of Mom and Dad and bother Bootie.
-Later, on the way to my house, I stopped by Mt.
-Zion and visited the grave of sister Linda.
+I stopped by to visit the graves of Mom and Dad and my bother Bootie.
+Later, I stopped by Mt.
+Zion and visited the grave of my sister Linda.

 It was late evening when I passed a church with a manger scene out front.
 His birthday!
 I’d been so caught up in my own situation that I’d forgotten that that’s what Christmas is all about.

 Son of God, son of man.
 Cut down in the prime of life.
 Died on a cross, the Scriptures tell us, for our sins.